Silk Spectre

-Silk Spectre is the name of two fictional superheroines in the graphic novel limited series Watchmen, published by DC Comics.
+Silk Spectre is the name of two superheroines in the graphic novel limited series Watchmen, published by DC Comics.
 Created by Alan Moore and Dave Gibbons, the original Silk Spectre, Sally "Jupiter" Juspeczyk, was a member of the crimefighting team the Minutemen, while the second, Sally's daughter Laurel "Laurie" Jane Juspeczyk, became a member of the vigilante team Crimebusters, also known as the titular Watchmen.

-In the early stages of the series' development, the characters were Charlton Comics superheroes and the female superhero was supposed to be Nightshade.
+In the early stages of the series' development, the characters were Charlton Comics superheroes; the female superhero was supposed to be Nightshade.
 However, Moore did not find Nightshade particularly interesting and was not even very familiar with the character.
 After the idea of using Charlton characters was abandoned, he decided to model Silk Spectre on superheroines like Phantom Lady and Black Canary (also an alias shared by mother and daughter).

 The Sally and Laurie Juspeczyk versions of Silk Spectre made their live-action debuts in the 2009 film Watchmen, in which they were played by Carla Gugino and Malin Åkerman, respectively.
 An older version of Laurie Juspeczyk, now known as Laurie Blake, appeared in the 2019 limited television Watchmen, played by Jean Smart.